 The Demand Response market is starting to take shape in Italy now too.
 When the results of the latest Terna auction were published in September 2018, it emerged that Enel X had been awarded 51 MW, bringing its total to 119 MW and making it Italy’s leading Demand Response aggregator.

-The dispatching services pilot project promoted by Terna, the network operator, has already seen Enel X win 56 MW of flexibility derived from industrial and commercial customers.
-And Enel X continues to confirm its role as the leading player on the energy innovation scene with its own flexibility services.
+The dispatching services pilot project promoted by the grid operator Terna had already seen Enel X assigned over 50 MW of industrial and commercial customer-derived flexibility at previous auctions.
+Enel X thus remains one of the leading players on the energy innovation scene with its own flexibility services.

 During the latest fixed-term resource provision programme reserved for owners of virtual consumption units authorised to participate in the dispatching services market (UVACs - Aggregate Virtual Consumption Units), Terna provided a quantity of virtual resources totalling 500 MW for the period spanning 18 June to 30 September 2018.
 Through its diversified portfolio of contracted clients (UVACs), Enel X, which has now been assigned 119 MW in total, will provide Terna with the capacity required to meet the grid operator’s needs whenever there is a request from the latter.

 Demand Response is quite literally a response to demand.
 The service allows commercial and industrial customers to respond to market signals by modulating their energy consumption to manage electricity supply or demand peaks, thereby contributing to greater grid flexibility and stability, and resulting in more efficient use of both infrastructure and energy resources.